CesiumGS/3d-tiles/README.md

 This colors features with a temperature above 90 as red and the others as white.

 For complete details, see the [Declarative Styling](Styling/README.md) spec.

-## Specifying Extensions and Application-Specific Extras

-3D Tiles defines extensions to allow the base specification to have extensibility for new features, as well as extras to allow for application specific metadata.

 ## Roadmap Q&A